gabriellegall/chess_com_bi_pg/README.md

 - **'intermediate'**: cleansed layer on top of the staging layer, aiming to cast data types and derive calculated fields.
 Tables in the intermediate layer share a 1:1 relationship with tables in the staging layer and preserve the same granularity (i.e. no join or aggregation/duplication is performed).
 Basic data consistency checks are performed on this layer to catch errors as early as possible.
 - **'datawarehouse'**: verified reporting-ready tables used in Metabase/Streamlit.
 Those models merge intermediate tables together to derive business metrics & dimensions, based on rules and parameters.
 Those tables are exhaustive as they contain all the necessary information in a denormalized structure (One-Big-Table approach). `dwh_games_with_moves.sql` is the main table containing all the information at the most granular level.
 Other tables like `dwh_agg_games_with_moves.sql` and `dwh_recent_games_moves.sql` build on top of this table to derive different metrics or definitions at different aggregation levels.
 Technically, I could have created a dimension model with `fact_games`, `dim_games`, `fact_games_moves`, etc. but this would have resulted in more complexity and joins since metrics are dimensions are deeply intertwined in this project.
 There are just too few entities to split apart (essentially 3: games, games moves and players).

+#### Materialization strategy
+As much as possible, models use the incremental DBT materialization strategy.
+The incremental key is the indexed [uuid] column which represents the game ID.
+Two alternative candidate keys were considered but ultimately not selected:
+- Game end date ([end_time]): using this key would make it impossible to integrate new players with their history without having to perform a full refresh.
+- Load date in staging ([log_timestamp]): DLT overwrites the monthly partitions for each player, so this [log_timestamp] would update on every API call, making the pipeline process and overwrite already ingested games data every run.
+A custom solution could have been developed to modify DLT's default behavior; however, my objective was to leverage the standard, out-of-the-box functionality for data ingestion.

+The only table not materialized as incremental is `dwh_agg_games_benchmark.sql` which aggregates the entire history at the player level.
+Therefore, the DBT materialized_view materialization was used for performance reasons on both the DWH and BI sides.

 ### Data quality and testing
 DBT tests have been developed to monitor data quality:
-- generic DBT tests 'not_null' or 'unique_combination_of_columns' on key fields.
+- Generic DBT tests 'not_null' or 'unique_combination_of_columns' on key fields.
-- custom DBT tests on the Stockfish games evaluation and clock-time extractions, to ensure that all games are processed as expected and all moves are evaluated.
+- Custom DBT tests on the Stockfish games evaluation and clock-time extractions, to ensure that all games are processed as expected and all moves are evaluated.
+Those tests are automatically executed via the script `run_all.py` (more information below).

 ### Documentation
 All models are documented in DBT via yaml files.
 Since several models share the same fields, I use a markdown file `doc.md` to centralize new definitions and I call those definitions inside each yaml.
 To ensure that there is a perfect match between the `doc.md` and the various yaml files, I created a script `test_doc.py` which can be executed to make a full gap analysis and raise warnings if any.

+## Orchestration
+The `run_all.py` script is the primary orchestrator for the data pipeline, operating in a continuous loop with a 10-minute delay between each run.
+Each cycle performs the following steps:
+1. Executes the staging table scripts (API, Stockfish, etc.).
+2. Initiates a dbt run command to execute the models.
+3. Sends a health check signal (success or failure) to a dedicated endpoint on Healthcheck.io.
+4. Additionally, every 100th cycle, the script runs dbt test to perform data quality checks.
+The result of this test is reported to a separate Healthcheck.io endpoint.
+A failure in this stage is treated as a "soft fail," meaning it is logged and monitored but does not halt the main pipeline's execution.

 # ⏳ Project history
 This project is a refactoring of an original GitHub project called [chess_com_bi](https://github.com/gabriellegall/chess_com_bi) developed on BigQuery and orchestrated using GitHub Runners.